JFreud/full-blown-graphics/README.md

 ## Meshing
 - Implemented vertices and faces.
 Object can be retrieved using ```mesh :<filename>.obj```
-- Can create airboat and trumpet.
+- Options for files are airboat.obj, trumpet.obj, and lamp.obj.

 ## Shading
 - *FAILED TO COMPLETE T_T* (check branch gouraud for attempt)